vikday-git/easy_visual_R/README.md

 Get data --> prepare data in csv format --> plot using the esquisse package gui or with ggplot code directly

-Video clips are numbered from 1 to 5 and can be downloaded and viewed.
+Video clips are numbered from 1 to 5 and can be downloaded and viewed (click on the file name and then download from the webpage that opens).

 Word file provides links referred to and an outline.